stockmind/compare-iso/README.md

 A "isodiff.txt" file containing the base image diffs will be generated on current directory.
 A "filesystemdiff.txt" file containing the diffs of underlying filesystem of images will be generated on current directory.

-Optional arguments:
+Arguments:

-	extract - Optional argument, will extract only the different file from <iso2> in a folder named "extracted" first - Optional argument, must be used with "extract" argument.
+	extract - Optional argument, will extract found files from <iso2> in a folder named "extracted" first - Optional argument, must be used with "extract" argument.
 Force <iso1> as source for extract action.